 - Charges for mobile roaming

 Other Brexit-related changes for UK nationals in the EU

-There will be some extra adjustments for business travelers, such as the requirement to file a customs declaration when bringing products abroad to sell or use for business purposes.
+There will be some extra adjustments for business travelers.
+For example, the requirement to file a customs declaration when bringing products abroad to sell or use for business purposes.